-Attribute Meaning allow_hea der Specify the non-standard HTTP headers allowed for CORS requests: No headers are added by default.
-The allowed headers include: 'Accept' 'Accept-Encoding' 'Accept-Language' 'Cache-Control' 'Content-Length' 'Inform-data - text/plain 'DNT' 'Host' 'If-Modified-Since' 'Keep-Alive' 'Referer' 'User-Agent' 'X-Requested-With' + all the CORS "allow headers" This attribute sets the corresponding CORS header: 'Access-Control-Allow-Headers'.
-In a preflight request, the browser sends 'Access-Control-Request-Headers' to signal which headers wilb expose_he ader Specify the non-standard HTTP response headers that the browser can expose for CORS requests.
+Attribut e Meaning allow_he ader Specify the non-standard HTTP headers allowed for CORS requests: No headers are added by default.
+The allowed headers include: 'Accept' 'Accept-Encoding' 'Accept-Language' 'Cache-Control' 'Connection' 'Content-Length' 'Content-Type' - if the value is one of the following: - application/x-www-form-urlencoded - multipart/form-data - text/plain 'DNT' 'Host' 'If-Modified-Since' 'Keep-Alive' 'Referer' 'User-Agent' 'X-CustomHeader' 'X-CustomHeader' 'X-Requested-With' + all the CORS "allow headers" This attribute sets the corresponding CORS header: 'Access-Control-Allow-Headers'.
+In a preflight request, the browser sends 'Access-Control-Request-Headers' to signal which headers will be sent. vWAF confirms the allowed headers using 'Access-Control-Allow-Headers'.

+Attribut e Meaning expose_h eader Specify the non-standard HTTP response headers that the browser can expose for CORS requests.
 This is relevant where browsers use CORS in an API container, such as XMLHttpRequest or Fetch.
 By default, only these simple response headers are exposed: Cache-Control Content-Language Content-Type Expires Last-Modified Pragma If necessary, you must add the required response headers.
-No headers are added by default You must add all headers that are explicitly set in your API ('standard headers' may not be consistent across browsers, so ensure you add all required response headers) This attribute sets the corresponding CORS header: 'Access-Control-Expose-Headers'

-Attribute Meaning max_age Specify how many seconds a browser can cache the result of a CORS 'Preflight' request (an OPTIONS request with special attributes).
+No headers are added by default You must add all headers that are explicitly set in your API ('standard headers' may not be consistent across browsers, so ensure you add all required response headers) This attribute sets the corresponding CORS header: 'Access-Control-Expose-Headers' max_age Specify how many seconds a browser can cache the result of a CORS 'Preflight' request (an OPTIONS request with special attributes).
 The default is 60 seconds.
 This attribute sets the corresponding CORS header: 'Access-Control-Max-Age' error_cod e Defines the HTTP error code that vWAF returns when a request is denied.
 The default error code is 403.
 For a list of the valid error codes, see HTTP Error Codes . usertext Optional: You can specify text to be appended to log file entries created by this handler.
-For example, you could provide a brief description explaining how this handler is utilized in your deployment. enable_log ging Disable this option if you do not require vWAF to create a log file entry each time the handler is executed.
+For example, you could provide a brief description explaining how this handler is utilized in your deployment. enable_lo gging Disable this option if you do not require vWAF to create a log file entry each time the handler is executed.
 This may be appropriate, in detection mode, if you are concerned about the number and size of log files or you do not need to log entries by this handler.
 NOTE: When in detection mode, disabling logging makes the handler ineffective.
-Disabling logging also prevents the actions of the handler from being considered as candidates for the Top-10 lists in Attack Analysis , and from being listed in Reports .
+Disabling logging also prevents the actions of the handler from being considered as candidates for the Top-10 lists in Attack Analysis, and from being listed in Reports.
 To decrease the size of the log files, you can enable reduced logging, which excludes all non-handler-related information from the log files (see Editing Applications).